davidliu/LazyColumnItemDiffAnimations/README.md

 # LazyColumnItemDiffAnimations

 An experimental method for providing item diff animations in a LazyColumn.
+Note that this only handles additions and removals, not moves.

 ````
 inline fun <T> LazyListScope.animatedItemsIndexed(